SModelS/smodels-utils/pyhfintegration/README.md

 | 360           | 200           | 0.00547              | 0.00473          | -13.5           |

 A discrepancy of about 10-20%, sometimes up to 40% is observed.
 According to pyhf developers, this could be due to the efficiencies provided for this analysis, which are at truth-level, instead of the reco-level that are used in the official analysis.
-- [ ] add another column with best excepted upper limit
+- [ ] add another column with best excepted upper limit (problem with nan upper limits)
 - [x] try using expected backgrounds of [aux. table 02](https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PAPERS/SUSY-2018-04/tabaux_02.png) : see [ULtab-aux.md](https://github.com/SModelS/smodels-utils/blob/develop/pyhfintegration/ULtab-aux.md)

 # To do list